Are you looking for a close and cuddly way to carry your baby? Have you decided to purchase a baby wrap, but don’t know where to begin?

 Shopping for the best baby wrap can be overwhelming.
 You’re going to spend a lot of time wearing your carrier — so you need it to be comfortable for both you and your baby.

 I spent a long time looking for the wrap that does it all.
 Here’s what I found — and my reviews of the best baby wraps currently on the market.

 Quick ComparisonOur Top Baby Wrap Picks of 2019 Read Full Reviews

 Different to a structured carrier, a baby wrap is, essentially, just a long piece of fabric with no buckles, belts, or clasps to complicate things.
 The fabric is wrapped around your body in different ways, to create a comfortable pouch for the baby to sit in.

 A lot goes into shopping for a baby wrap.
 If you’re in the market for one, these are some things you’ll want to check out.

 Whatever kind you decide is right for you, make sure its construction is good quality.
-Your baby is relying on you to keep them safe — shoddy workmanship and subpar materials won’t cut it.
+Your baby is relying on you to keep them safe — shoddy quality and subpar materials won’t cut it.

-Before purchasing your wrap, double check the status of the materials used.
+Before purchasing your wrap, double-check the status of the materials used.

 Are they safety compliant?
 Are they fire-rated?
 Has the wrap been tested and evaluated by commercial safety organizations?